ntoutges/SM-Logic/documentation.md

       * Default value: `new Pos({})`
     * `rotate`
       * Optional parameter
-      * Specifies the rotation and orientatoin of the `Grid`
+      * Specifies the rotation and orientation of the `Grid`
       * Default value: `new Rotate({})`
     * `color`
       * Optional parameter